gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 it does not matter
-whether the sub element `b` has been directly defined with the definition of element `a`, or whether is has been defined externally: via an extensions or as an element of the referenced type.
+whether the sub element `b` has been directly defined with the definition of element `a`, or whether is has been defined externally: via an extension or as an element of the referenced type.

 **Resolving the first name of a path when looking for artifacts**.